 What is a solopreneur?

-An individual who founds and runs their business independently, without the support of a co-founder or W-2 employees.
+An individual who starts and runs their business independently, without the support of a co-founder or W-2 employees.
 In other words, a solopreneur is an entrepreneur who performs all duties related to their business alone.

-With high job satisfaction and increasing opportunity for independent workers, embarking on a career as a solopreneur can offer sought-after flexibility for those who want to create and operate a business around their lifestyle.
+With high satisfaction and increasing opportunity for independent workers, embarking on a career as a solopreneur can offer sought-after flexibility for those who want to create and operate a business around their lifestyle.

 Solopreneur vs. Entrepreneur